 1. Helps you stick to your plan

 When it comes to saving, it’s sometimes easy to get sidetracked.
-A PAC allows you to make saving priority number one by ensuring you never forget.
+A PAC allows you to make saving priority number one by ensuring you never forget your plan.

-2. No more scrambling to meet Registered Retirement Savings Plan (RRSP) deadline
+2. Minimizes scrambling to meet Registered Retirement Savings Plan (RRSP) deadline

-With a PAC you’ll save automatically for your RRSP–all year round–and avoid the stress of RRSP contribution deadlines.
+With a PAC you’ll save automatically for your RRSP–all year round–and avoid the stress of meeting the RRSP contribution deadline and making a yearly lump-sum contribution.

 3. Eliminates the guesswork of when to invest